 This course focuses on how the spatial and temporal readout of the genome is achieved during development, and conversely on how forced changes in gene expression patterns can affect developmental processes.
 The philosophy of the course is that “development never ends” and thus examples of processes from normal or pathological embryonic, adult and aging systems may be discussed.
 Each session focuses on one or more fundamental principles of developmental biology/genomics using papers from the literature to illustrate the principle(s).
 Every effort is made to demystify developmental biology and discuss state-of-the-art experimental approaches to address questions about the genes required for normal development.
 While much teaching is in the form of student presentations from the primary literature, one-hour introductions are given by the course guides on each topic in the Tuesday lecture.
 The goal of the course is to enable students to read papers in the areas of developmental biology and genomics, to critically evaluate them, and to propose experiments that will answer questions raised in the paper.

 This course introduces graduate students to the concepts and practices of bioinformatics, including computational analysis of DNA and protein sequences, analysis of large-scale DNA and protein datasets, statistical analysis of sequence alignments and gene array datasets, proteomics, and RNA and protein structure prediction.
-This course is taught on Tuesdays and Thursdays from 10:30 am to noon.
 The Tuesday session is didactic lectures introducing the topic of the week and giving out assignments for completion at or prior to the Thursday lab session.
 The Thursday lab focuses on practical use of the concepts taught in the Tuesday lecture and is conducted by either the Tuesday lecturer, another faculty member who is expert in the particular analysis being performed or both.
 Assignments completed by the students for the lab sessions are graded by the appropriate instructor and used to determine the student’s grade in the course.

 This elective course will cover topics in cellular signaling, including G protein-coupled receptors as well as growth factors and their receptors — including nuclear FGFR1.
 Other topics to be covered include mTOR signaling and neurological disease; the unfolded protein response and diabetes; and changes in signaling leading to polycystic kidney disease.
 The contribution of the microenvironment to cellular signaling will be studied, including the pathways that promote tissue remodeling, wound healing and cancer.